dcernst/dcernst.github.io/resources/quick-latex-guide.md

 <h2>Installing LaTeX on Your Own Computer</h2>

 <p>There are a growing number of online LaTeX editors.
-My favorite is <a href="http://overleaf.com">Overleaf</a> (formerly named writeLaTeX).
+My favorite is <a href="http://overleaf.com">Overleaf</a> (formerly named Overleaf).
 While there  are several benefits of using an online editor, if you use LaTeX enough, you'll eventually want to install it locally on your own computer.</p>

 <h3>Installing on a Mac</h3>